hmjatt/typescript-angular-research-project/README.md

 This project is part of the **CST8333 Programming Language Research** course, showcasing the application of **TypeScript** and other programming concepts.
 It focuses on processing a CSV dataset (`keystone-throughput-and-capacity.csv`), converting each entry into a `Record` object, and outputting the parsed records to the console.

 The program handles file input, error handling, and dataset parsing with the help of the **csv-parse** library.
-It also showcases structured code and documentation practices with **TypeDoc** comments.
+It also demonstrates structured code and documentation practices with **TypeDoc** comments.
 The author's name, **Harmeet Matharoo**, is displayed periodically during the record output to ensure proper attribution.

+---

-### Features
+## Features

+- **Object-Oriented Design (OOP)**: Implements a `Record` class to model each pipeline throughput record.
 - **CSV Parsing**: Reads and processes a CSV dataset into `Record` objects using the **csv-parse** library.
 - **File I/O**: Uses Node.js's File System (FS) API to handle CSV input.
 - **Error Handling**: Implements exception handling to manage file reading issues.
 - **Author Attribution**: Displays the author's name every 10 records.
 - **TypeDoc Documentation**: Generates comprehensive documentation using TypeDoc.
 - **Color-coded Terminal Output**: Uses the **Picocolors** library to color-code column names and values for better readability in the terminal.

+---

+## Concepts Covered

+This project demonstrates several important programming concepts, including:
+- **Variables**: Properties of the `Record` class and other variables in the code.
+- **Methods**: Functions such as `displayRecord` and `loadDataset` showcase how methods are used in TypeScript.
+- **Object-Oriented Programming (OOP)**: The project utilizes the `Record` class to create structured objects from CSV data.
+- **File I/O**: The project demonstrates reading CSV files using Node.js's `fs.createReadStream`.
+- **Exception Handling**: Demonstrates the use of `try/catch` blocks and error handling in Promises.
+- **API Library**: The project uses the `csv-parse` library to parse CSV files and the `picocolors` library for terminal output styling.
+- **Loop Structures**: The `.forEach()` method is used to loop over arrays of records and display their details.

 ---